-.au direct names will launch on 24 March 2022.
+.au direct names launched on 24 March 2022.

 Registering new .au direct names

-From 24 March 2022 you’ll be able to register new .au direct names.
+From 24 March 2022, you’ll be able to register new .au direct names.

 Registering the exact match of an existing .au domain you hold

-You’ll be able to apply for the exact match .au direct name via a participating .au accredited registrar.
+You’ll be able to apply for the exact match .au direct domain name via a participating .au accredited registrar.

 - Tina is the registrant of getyour.com.au